juanlatorre/awesome-stars/README.md

 ## Dart

+- [mcrovero/rubber](https://github.com/mcrovero/rubber) - An elastic material bottom sheet implementation for Flutter.
+- [matthinc/flutter_cupertino_settings](https://github.com/matthinc/flutter_cupertino_settings) - A Flutter widget to create an iOS settings-table (static TableView).
+- [RafaelBarbosatec/hidden_drawer_menu](https://github.com/RafaelBarbosatec/hidden_drawer_menu) - Hidden Drawer Menu is a library for adding a beautiful drawer mode menu feature with perspective animation.
+- [josiahsrc/dough](https://github.com/josiahsrc/dough) - This package provides some widgets you can use to create a smooshy UI.
+- [jonataslaw/readmore](https://github.com/jonataslaw/readmore) - A Flutter plugin than allow expand and collapse text dynamically
+- [xsahil03x/before_after](https://github.com/xsahil03x/before_after) - A flutter package which makes it easier to display the difference between two images.
+- [codegrue/card_settings](https://github.com/codegrue/card_settings) - A flutter package for building card based forms.
 - [rrousselGit/union](https://github.com/rrousselGit/union) - Union types for dart
 - [comigor/artemis](https://github.com/comigor/artemis) - Build dart types from GraphQL schemas and queries
+- [fluttercommunity/flutter_launcher_icons](https://github.com/fluttercommunity/flutter_launcher_icons) - Flutter Launcher Icons - A package which simplifies the task of updating your Flutter app's launcher icon.
+Fully flexible, allowing you to choose what platform you wish to update the launcher icon for and if you want, the option to keep your old launcher icon in case you want to revert back sometime in the future.
+Maintainer: @MarkOSullivan94
 - [ReinBentdal/styled_widget](https://github.com/ReinBentdal/styled_widget) - Simplifying widget style in Flutter.
 - [jogboms/flutter_spinkit](https://github.com/jogboms/flutter_spinkit) - ✨ A collection of loading indicators animated with flutter.
 Heavily Inspired by http://tobiasahlin.com/spinkit.
 - [gql-dart/ferry](https://github.com/gql-dart/ferry) - Stream-based strongly typed GraphQL client for Dart
 - [zino-app/graphql-flutter](https://github.com/zino-app/graphql-flutter) - A GraphQL client for Flutter, bringing all the features from a modern GraphQL client to one easy to use package.
 - [tekartik/sqflite](https://github.com/tekartik/sqflite) - SQLite flutter plugin
-- [flutter/flutter_markdown](https://github.com/flutter/flutter_markdown) - A markdown renderer for Flutter.
 - [memspace/zefyr](https://github.com/memspace/zefyr) - Soft and gentle rich text editing for Flutter applications.
 - [imaNNeoFighT/fl_chart](https://github.com/imaNNeoFighT/fl_chart) - A powerful Flutter chart library, currently supporting Line Chart, Bar Chart, Pie Chart, Scatter Chart and Radar Chart.
 - [entronad/graphic](https://github.com/entronad/graphic) - A Flutter data visualization library based on Grammar of Graphics.
 - [Baseflow/flutter_cached_network_image](https://github.com/Baseflow/flutter_cached_network_image) - Download, cache and show images in a flutter app
-- [fireslime/photo_view](https://github.com/fireslime/photo_view) - 📸 Easy to use yet very customizable zoomable image widget for Flutter, Photo View provides a gesture sensitive zoomable widget.
+- [bluefireteam/photo_view](https://github.com/bluefireteam/photo_view) - 📸 Easy to use yet very customizable zoomable image widget for Flutter, Photo View provides a gesture sensitive zoomable widget.
 Photo View is largely used to show interacive images and other stuff such as SVG.
 - [hnvn/flutter_shimmer](https://github.com/hnvn/flutter_shimmer) - A package provides an easy way to add shimmer effect in Flutter project
 - [roughike/page-transformer](https://github.com/roughike/page-transformer) - A sample for having PageView transformation effects in Flutter.
 - [rvamsikrishna/inview_notifier_list](https://github.com/rvamsikrishna/inview_notifier_list) - A Flutter package that builds a list view and notifies when the widgets are on screen.